Unveiling the Secrets of Vortex Neutron Decay: Introduction

 The recent preparation of neutral particle vortex states, such as neutrons \cite{Clark:2015rcq,sarenac2018methods,sarenac2019generation} and heavier composite particles like atoms \cite{luski2021vortex}, has generated significant interest, opening new applications in particle physics.
 Although experimentally imparting vortex information to heavier particles is challenging, theoretical advancements continue.
 Vortex neutrons, with their intrinsic OAM projection along the propagation direction, offer new degrees of freedom compared to classical neutrons.
 Their properties—electrical neutrality, magnetic sensitivity, and strong penetrating power—make them valuable for detecting material electromagnetic properties.
 Vortex neutrons are crucial for probing the internal structure of neutrons, especially their electromagnetic structure \cite{larocque2018twisting}.
 They also play key roles in nuclear processes \cite{Afanasev:2019rlo} and nucleon scattering \cite{Afanasev:2021uth}, enabling the detection of phase differences between nucleon participation in strong and electromagnetic interactions.
-Furthermore, the scattering cross-section of vortex neutrons with polarized $^3$He strongly correlates with the neutron's OAM, potentially allowing this process to probe the OAM of vortex neutrons \cite{Jach:2021veo}.
-Discussions also cover the potential of vortex neutrons as material probes and other related topics \cite{Thien:2022coj,sarenac2024smallangle}.
+Furthermore, discussions also cover the potential of vortex neutrons as material probes and other related topics \cite{Thien:2022coj,sarenac2024smallangle}.

 This study employs vortex states of neutrons to investigate the neutron decay process.
 The beta decay spectrum of conventional neutrons and related corrections are well-documented in textbook discussions \cite{griffiths2020introduction}.
 Building upon calculations of plane wave neutron decay, we incorporate vortex state information to present a novel spectrum for vortex neutron decay.
 For the first time, this work provides electron and neutrino energy spectra resulting from vortex state neutron decay and compares spectra differences for various neutron energies and vortex cone angles.
 We propose that it may be possible to experimentally differentiate whether the initial neutron is in a vortex state based on the beta decay spectrum.
 The structure of this article is as follows: In Sec. \ref{sec:2}, we briefly provide calculations for plane wave neutron beta decay, which sets the groundwork for extending the analysis to vortex state neutron decay.
 We then incorporate vortex information into beta decay and discuss the characteristics of non-polarized vortex neutron decay.
 In Sec. \ref{sec:4}, we present and discuss numerical calculation results.
 Finally, we provide conclusions and a future outlook.